Robbbo-T/ROBBBO-Tx-Q-Gaia-Air-Green-Ai-Powered-Autonomous-Robotics-Aircraft-Quantum-inspired-/README.md

-Below is a **revised and enhanced Data Module Requirement (DMR)** for the **RobbboTx Gaia Air** project, incorporating the recommendations and ensuring consistency, clarity, and comprehensive coverage of all critical aspects.
-This updated document aligns all sections, resolves budget discrepancies, and integrates additional elements to strengthen the project’s foundation.

----

 ## **The ROBBBO-Tx-Q Gaia Air: The White Book (WB) of Green Aviation Through the Conceptualization of a Green AI-Powered Autonomous Robotics Aircraft, Quantum Inspired**

 ### **Developer**